chwong1996/myhome/_posts/2018-05-06-people-just-do-nothing.markdown

 Fun fact: remember the previous blog about me skydiving?
 When you are sitting at the ledge of the plane and staring down at 13000ft of death there is no way to get ready, you just have to take a deep breathe, say “Jesus take the wheel!”, do a flip of faith and tumble your way down to hell.

 I am getting off-topic here, but one last thing: after going to Cardiff University for my master’s degree, a brief visit back to Southampton I realised I had been taking this one thing for granted: the time when we were in the living room in the evening, either talking smack or playing Mario Kart.
+Had I stayed in Southampton for my masters I would totally miss this very insignificant, yet significant detail to my daily life.